 Add a Skeleton Blend node into the Network editor.
-Wire the skeletonmirror node into the left input and the rig pose into the right input.
+Wire the skeletonmirror node into the left input and the rigpose into the right input.
 Then wire the skeletonblend node into the third input of the bonedeform node.

-In the skeletonblend parameter pane, turn On the World Space checkbox.
+In the skeletonblend Parameter pane, set the World Space checkbox to On and weight1 to 1.